chetanbg1/cbg-aws/README.md

 **Amazon Redshift
 -
-Amazon Redshift(opens in a new tab) is a data warehousing service that you can use for big data analytics.
+is relational databse for online analytical proccesses(batch processing) Amazon Redshift is a data warehousing service that you can use for big data analytics.
 It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

 **AWS Database Migration Service (AWS DMS)